 Conclusion:

-Vulnerability Assessment and Penetration Testing (VAPT) is an essential part of any organization’s cybersecurity strategy.
+Vulnerability Assessment and Automated Penetration Testing is an essential part of any organization’s cybersecurity strategy.
 By identifying and testing for vulnerabilities, VAPT helps organizations understand where their systems and applications are most at risk and take steps to address those vulnerabilities.
 It is also required by many regulatory bodies and industry standards, making it an important part of compliance for many organizations.